smith-chem-wisc/ProteoformClassifier/README.md

 7. The "Classify PrSMs" workflow produces two different output files: "ClassifiedResults" and "ClassifiedSummary".

-8. "ClassifiedResults" contains all of the original input data and adds an additional fourth column containing the classification level.
+8. "ClassifiedResults" contains all of the original input data and adds an additional fourth column containing the classification level for each PrSM.
 <img src ="https://user-images.githubusercontent.com/16883585/118159005-816c2700-b3ea-11eb-90a2-dbe30c2a0528.png">

 9. "ClassifiedSummary" contains a brief synopsis of how many PrSMs were identified at each level.